-All candidates for the baccalaureate degree must have a cumulative and Truman GPA of 2.0 or better at the end of the semester previous to graduation as well as at the end of the last semester or term in residence.
+All candidates for the baccalaureate degree must have a cumulative Truman GPA and major GPA of 2.0 or better at the end of the last semester or term in residence.
 Some programs have higher requirements.
-Students should check their division's section in this catalog for details.
+Students should check their division's section in this catalog for graduation requirements.